eordog/flight_delays/README.md

 The flight information is from the Bureau of Transportation Statistics, and the dataset as a whole is from Kaggle.[^2]

+Data preprocessing was performed in the notebook for linear regression.

 Regression Models
 ---------------------